 Unfortunately, you won’t ever see the Beast step foot in any park.
 Sorry, Beauty and the Beast fans!
 In fact, the only place you can catch him is at the Be Our Guest Restaurant in Disney World’s Magic Kingdom during dinnertime.
 But we’ve heard that dinner reservations go fast and you may have to book a table as early as 180 days in advance!

-We use secret lingo to alert our colleagues about ride difficulties, gross accidents, and other mishaps.
+You probably know there’s a lot going on behind the scenes at Disney World, but you may not have caught the secret lingo Cast Members use to alert colleagues about ride difficulties, gross accidents, and other mishaps.
 For example, a “Code P” means someone accidentally urinated in the park and a “Code V” stands for vomit.
-We even make up our own silly codes sometimes like “405 in Line 2” which means there’s someone attractive standing in line.
+We even heard about silly codes such as “405 in Line 2” which means there’s someone attractive standing in line.
 Of course, codes of this nature are not Disney-approved in any park.
-Make sure you know the three words Disney cast members are never allowed to say.
+Make sure you know the three words Disney Cast Members are never allowed to say.

 Don’t be deceived by long wait times for a ride